a-tech-broe/SkyOps/README.md

 ### How it works

-1. On first visit the browser generates a UUID and stores it as `skyops_device_id` in `localStorage`
+1. On first visit the browser generates a UUID and stores it as `skybroe_device_id` in `localStorage`
 2. Every search fires a background `POST /api/history` with the device ID, ICAO, and search type
 3. Clicking any search input fetches `GET /api/history?deviceId=...&type=...` and shows a dropdown of recent lookups (deduplicated by airport, most recent first, top 10)
 4. Selecting a history item fills the field and immediately triggers the search